ryanewel/design/articles/ros2_sectest.md

 ### Project Ownership & Governance

-As of today, we would like to ensure this project becomes a part of the ROS 2 code base / ros2 organization on GitHub.
+We would like to ensure this project becomes a part of the ROS 2 code base / ros2 organization on GitHub.
 This is to ensure a high level of visibility to this project (and avoid duplication of efforts in the community).

 ## Selected Attacks to be implemented